 Dispose of Gasoline/Kerosene Right

-Mix only what you need and, at the end of the season, allow the engine to run dry to use up extra fuel.
-Consider donating lamp oils and other fuels to a family member, friend or neighbor that can use them.
+Mix only what you need and, at the end of the season, allow the engine to run dry to use up leftover fuel.
+Consider donating lamp oils and other fuels to a family member, friend, or neighbor who can use them.

-Gasoline and kerosene, even if they are old or contain oil or water, can be used again after being reconditioned.
-A fact sheet from the Ohio EPA explaining how to recondition fuels can be requested by calling (330) 963-1200.
+Gasoline and kerosene, even if they are old or contain oil or water, can be reused after being reconditioned.
+This Old House provides guidance on the disposal and management of gasoline.

-Unwanted gasoline, kerosene and other fuels from a residence can be disposed of at your community's household hazardous waste collection.
-Most cities will not pour the gas off during a collection, so plan on leaving your gas can behind.
+Unwanted gasoline, kerosene, and other fuels from a residence can be disposed of at your community's household hazardous waste collection.
+Most cities will not pour the gas off during a collection, so plan to leave your gas can at the drop-off site.

 ---